Novak Djokovic's visa has been cancelled again. Here's what happens now

 Published

-Novak Djokovic will be back in court on Sunday to fight the cancellation of his visa for a second time.
+Novak Djokovic is set to be detained by immigration officials again after his visa was cancelled for a second time.
 Here's what you need to know.Full Article

 Published

-Novak Djokovic will be back in court on Sunday to fight the cancellation of his visa for a second time.
+Novak Djokovic is set to be detained by immigration officials again after his visa was cancelled for a second time.
 Here's what you need to know.Full Article

-Novak Djokovic's lawyers are appealing to a federal court in Australia, to try to overturn a Government decision, to..
+The Serbian tennis player has kept out of sight but is under the watch of border officials.

-Novak Djokovic was due to hand himself into immigration officers for detention on Saturday (January 15) and required to surrender..
+An Australian newspaper claims to have obtained a more detailed explanation for why Novak Djokovic has had his visa to enter the..